IBM/BluePic/README.md

 #### 14. Run the iOS app

-Go to the BluePic-iOS directory and open the BluePic workspace using Xcode:
+Go to the BluePic-iOS directory and open the BluePic workspace with Xcode:

 ```bash
 open BluePic.xcworkspace
 ```

+Before running the iOS app, you should update the ```bluemix.plist``` in the Xcode project.

+TODO: Add contents

+You can now build and run the iOS app using the Xcode capabilities you are used to!

 #### 14.1 Simulate Location on Simulator
 If you try to post a photo within the iOS simulator and the app doesn't know your location, it won't work.
 To fix this simulator specific issue, simply set a location in the simulator's debug menu: